mateusmoutinho/ProjectAurora/README.md

     - flask --app MyFirstProject/main.py run --port 5000
 ~~~
 ##### seq
-You can create seq list to avoid run the comands in paralel, and run all comands of of seq in senquence
+You can create sequencial comands lists to avoid run the comands in paralalel,
+when you use the **seq** key, all the comands will run in sequence one by one
 ex:
 ~~~yaml
 - repository: ../SiteOui/
   comands: